Dress You Up: Live performances

+The Rebel Heart Tour (2015–2016) featured "Dress You Up" as part of a Mexican-themed medley with "Into the Groove" and "Lucky Star".

-On May 16, 1984, Madonna performed "Dress You Up" at artist Keith Haring's birthday party, which took place on New York's Paradise Garage; she wore a leather jacket personally painted by the artist.
-Afterwards, it was included on four of her concert tours: Virgin (1985), Who's That Girl (1987), Sticky & Sweet (2009), and Rebel Heart (2015―2016).
-On the first one, it was sung as opening number; Madonna struck poses on top of a staircase before reaching the microphone to sing.
-She wore lace leggings and bra, a colorful jacket, and crucifixes around her neck and ears.
-From the Observer–Reporter, Terry Hazlett felt the singer resembled Loretta Young during the number.
-To promote the Madonna Live: The Virgin Tour release, filmed in Detroit, the song's performance was released as music video and added to MTV the week of August 3, 1985; it was nominated for Best Choreography at the 1986 MTV Video Music Awards.
+On May 16, 1984, Madonna performed "Dress You Up" at artist Keith Haring's birthday party at New York's Paradise Garage, wearing a leather jacket personally painted by Haring.
+The song was later included on four of her concert tours: Virgin (1985), Who's That Girl (1987), Sticky & Sweet (2009), and Rebel Heart (2015―2016).
+On the first, it served as opening number, with Madonna descending a staircase onto the stage.
+She wore what Ken Leighton of the Daily Times-Advocate described as a "trashy chic" outfit, including lace tights, a tube top, and a colorful miniskirt with a short jacket.
+The number was preceded by a slide presentation featuring photographs of the singer.
+To promote the Madonna Live: The Virgin Tour release, filmed at Detroit, the performance was issued as music video and added to MTV during the week of August 3, 1985.
+The video was subsequently nominated for Best Choreography at the 1986 MTV Video Music Awards.

-For the Who's That Girl World Tour, the song was performed in a medley with "Like a Virgin" and "Material Girl"; Madonna changed her clothes in an onstage telephone booth and emerged wearing a dress covered in toys, trinkets, and other plastic paraphernalia.
-The number was deemed one of the concert's strongest by the Washington Posts Richard Harrington.
-Two different performances were included on the videos Who's That Girl: Live in Japan, filmed in Tokyo on June, and Ciao Italia: Live from Italy, filmed in Turin on September.
-Madonna intended to include "Dress You Up" on 2004's Re-Invention World Tour, but found it hard to learn the guitar chords and was scrapped.
-On the Confessions Tour (2006), "Dress You Up" was sampled on an introduction video that led to "Music" (2000), along with "Borderline" (1984), "Erotica" (1992), and "Holiday" (1983).
-During the Philadelphia and Los Angeles concerts of 2008's Sticky & Sweet Tour, Madonna did a capella renditions of the single per the crowd's request.
-It was then included on the tour's 2009 extension, where it was performed as a "metal guitar-fest", with samples of The Knack's "My Sharona" (1979), and "God Save the Queen" (1977) by Sex Pistols.
+For the Who’s That Girl World Tour, the song was performed as part of a medley with "Like a Virgin" and "Material Girl".
+During the number, Madonna sang in a cracked voice that may have parodied jazz singer Mildred Bailey, changed clothes inside an onstage telephone booth, and emerged wearing what author Michelle Morgan described as one of the show's most elaborate costumes: a dress covered in toys, trinkets, and other plastic paraphernalia.
+At one point, she bent over to reveal a pair of lace panties emblazoned with the word "Kiss", before removing them and throwing them into the crowd.
+A performance from this tour was included on the video release Ciao Italia: Live from Italy (1988).

+Madonna had planned to include "Dress You Up" on 2004's Re-Invention World Tour, but the idea was ultimately abandoned after she found the guitar chords difficult to learn.
+Years later, during the Philadelphia and Los Angeles concerts of 2008's Sticky & Sweet Tour, she performed brief a cappella renditions of the song at the audience's request.
+It was later included in the tour's 2009 extension, where it was reworked into a "metal guitar-fest", incorporating samples of "My Sharona" (1979) by The Knack and "God Save the Queen" (1977) by Sex Pistols.
 The number was singled out by The Guardians Alex Macpherson.